Raj Kapoor: Personal life

-Both of Kapoor's brothers, all three of Kapoor's sons, two of Kapoor's daughters-in-law and three of Kapoor's grandchildren have been active at various times in the film industry.
-His granddaughters Karisma Kapoor and Kareena Kapoor (daughters of Kapoor's eldest son Randhir), and grandson Ranbir Kapoor (son of Kapoor's second son Rishi) are the latest Bollywood stars from the Kapoor family, while another of his grandsons, Nikhil Nanda (Kapoor's daughter Ritu's son), is a noted industrialist.
+Both of Kapoor's brothers, all three of Kapoor's sons, two of Kapoor's daughters-in-law, three of Kapoor's grandchildren and a great-grandson are all actors in the Hindi film industry.
+His granddaughters Karisma Kapoor and Kareena Kapoor (daughters of Kapoor's eldest son Randhir), and grandson Ranbir Kapoor (son of Kapoor's second son Rishi) are the latest Hindi cinema superstars from the Kapoor family, while another of his grandsons, Nikhil Nanda (Kapoor's daughter Ritu's son), is a noted industrialist.
+Nikhil's son, Agastya Nanda, made his acting debut with The Archies in 2023.

 Kapoor had a longtime romantic relationship with renowned actress Nargis Dutt during the 1940s and 1950s, despite being a married man, although neither ever publicly admitted to this.
 The couple starred in several films together, including Awaara and Shree 420.
-As Raj would not leave his wife and children, Nargis ended their relationship after Chori Chori and married Sunil Dutt with whom she fell in love on the set of Mother India (1957).
-Kapoor is also said to have had an affair with top 1960s actress Vyjayantimala during the shooting of Sangam.
-Vyjayanthimala has denied that she was ever involved with Kapoor.
-She deemed the whole thing a publicity stunt by Kapoor to promote his film.
-Kapoor has also been linked with the southern actress Padmini.
+As Kapoor would not leave his wife and children, Nargis ended their relationship after Chori Chori and married her co-star Sunil Dutt with whom she fell in love on the set of Mother India (1957).
 In 2017, his second son Rishi confirmed his father's affairs in his autobiography Khullam Khulla.

-In January 2020, Kapoor's eldest daughter Ritu died.
-His second son Rishi died in April the same year.
-His youngest son Rajiv died in February 2021.
+Krishna Raj Kapoor died on 1 October 2018.
+Rajan Nanda, husband of Ritu Nanda, died on 5 August 2018.
+In January 2020, Ritu Nanda herself died.
+She was followed three months later by her younger brother Rishi, Kapoor's second son, who died in April 2020.
+Kapoor's third and youngest son, Rajiv, died in February 2021.

-Dilip Kumar, Mukesh, Dev Anand, Pran, Rajendra Kumar, Manna Dey, Shankar Jaikishan, Hrishikesh Mukherjee, Khwaja Ahmad Abbas and Rajesh Khanna were among Kapoor's closest friends from the movie industry.
+Dilip Kumar, Mukesh, Shailendra, Hasrat Jaipuri, Dev Anand, Pran, Rajendra Kumar, Manna Dey, Shankar Jaikishan, Hrishikesh Mukherjee, Khwaja Ahmad Abbas and Rajesh Khanna were among Kapoor's closest friends from the movie industry.